BK-TN/Sanicball/README.md

 The Issues page contains most of the project's important short term goals.
 If I haven't assigned myself to an issue, I haven't started working on it yet, and it is completely open for anyone to start it up.

 Small changes can be committed directly to the `dev` branch - but if working on something bigger, please start a new branch, and merge into `dev` once it's stable enough.
 The `master` branch is reserved for releases.
+(I don't mind if you don't do this, it's just my convention)

 If you have trouble understanding parts the project structure or code just message me directly (support@sanicball.com).